- What Is It?

 How long does meningitis last?

-Viral meningitis lasts about seven to 10 days with symptoms receding gradually.
+Viral meningitis lasts about 7-10 days with symptoms receding gradually.
 Bacterial meningitis is usually cured by antibiotics.
 The time to cure varies with each individual and corresponds with the decrease of symptoms.
 If bacterial meningitis is not treated rapidly with antibiotics, there can be long-term injury to the brain and even death.